Process of Getting Preapproved For A Home Loan

 Plan on providing the last 2 years of your tax returns.
 Many types of non-employment income, such as interest and dividends, retirement income and social security income, require tax returns as well.

-If you own a company that files corporate tax returns, you may have to provide any corporate returns, including any K-1’s, income documents like a W-2 or 1099 that are issued to you if your company is a partnership or S-Corporation).
+If you own a company that files corporate tax returns, you may have to provide any corporate returns.
+This includes any K-1’s, income documents like a W-2 or 1099 that are issued to you if your company is a partnership or S-Corporation.

 Employment Verification